US government to allow indefinite detention of migrant children | DW | 21.08.2019

 On July 15 the White House unveiled a rule that would bar almost all immigrants from applying for asylum at the southern border.
 This month, it announced a new regulation that would only grant visas and permanent residency to those who could fully support themselves financially.

-The Trump administration has come under fire over these recent measures, but also for a past policy of separating children from their families, something that a court ruling ultimately barred.
+The Trump administration has come under fire over these recent measures, but also for a past policy of separating children from their families, which a court ruling ultimately barred.
 Recently, the White House also received a torrent of criticism for its treatment of migrants in detention centers.

 McAleenan said the new rule would set better standards of care for detained families, holding them in "fundamentally different" facilities that would include community living rooms, classrooms, libraries and football fields.

-But the American Academy of Pediatrics has repeatedly warned that detention is not suitable for children, as it can lead to negative physical and emotional symptoms or trauma.
+But the American Academy of Pediatrics has repeatedly warned that detention is not suitable for children, as it can lead to negative physical and emotional symptoms and trauma.

 Read more: Opinion: Donald Trump and the battle for the American nation